Mr-vero/subway/README.md

-Zed
+Subway - Based on Zed
 ======

-Welcome to [Zed](http://zedapp.org), a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
+Welcome to [Subway](http://subwayapp.com), a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
 Some of the editor's core features are the features it does **not** have:

 * Tabs
 * Always visible file tree